 Ghanaian Red Bean Stew (Atidua)

-The Holiday season is here, and this year, I have decided to share a very local Holiday recipe my parents used to eat on Boxing Day.
-For this blog post, I will be sharing a vegan-friendly red beans stew using red cowpeas.
-It is simple, delicious and very hearty – perfect fuel for all the boxing day shopping.
+The Holiday season is here, and this year, I have decided to share a very local Holiday recipe my parents used to eat during the Christmas holiday — either Christmas Day or Boxing Day.
+For this blog post, I will be sharing a vegan-friendly red bean stew using red cowpeas.
+It is simple, delicious, and very hearty.

 Atidua

-Atidua is the Twi name for cowpeas.
-So technically black eye peas are also called atidua.
+Atidua is the Twi name for red cowpeas.
 Cowpeas are an important part of the West African diet and come in many types and colours, with different types available depending on the location.
+The most popular is black eye peas.
 They grow well in sandy soil with low rainfall, which also makes them quite a drought-resistant plant.
-There is a long list of dishes that rely on cowpeas as the sole source of protein- making these dishes perfect for people on a plant-based diet.
+There is a long list of Ghanaian dishes that rely on cowpeas as the sole source of protein- making these dishes perfect for people on a plant-based diet.

 This particular type of cowpea can look very much like adzuki beans (red beans used in Eastern Asian cooking); however, the two are not the same and taste very different.